Collet & Jawed Spindle Chucks

 & easier to use modern design when compared to

-the Jet-
+Jet-

-supplied 7 inch, 4-jaw
+supplied 7-inch, 4-jaw

 chuck.
 Note, even the empty chuck is quite heavy.
 Its